 115.316. (b) During interviews of the Superintendent and Detention Juvenile Officers they explained that upon admission they personally take the time necessary to ensure the residents understand the PREA standards and their rights.
-They made it clear they would only use staff as translators.
+During interviews, intake staff explained they would only use staff as translators.
 During the past 12 months, the facility did not have any youth who were assessed as needing interpreting services because they had a disability or were limited English proficient.
-If they had, the language Access Court provided Languageline (language interpreter services with access to 240+ languages) is available by phone and can be accessed by staff 24 Hour per day 7 days per week.
+If they had, the language Access Court provided Language line (language interpreter services with access to 240+ languages) is available by phone and can be accessed by staff 24 Hour per day 7 days per week.
 Furthermore, the PREA Audit notice and No Tolerance Poster are printed in English and Spanish.
-The facility is prepared to ensure equal access to limited English proficient or disabled.
+Despite the lack of need, the facility is prepared to ensure equal access to limited English proficient or disabled.
 This determination of meets standard was made based on interviews of staff, administrators, facility observations, and a review of the residents' case files.

-115.316 (c) The Superintendent / PREA Coordinator explained Stoddard County Regional Detention Center does not use resident interpreters or assistants for reporting sexual abuse and sexual harassment allegations as the practice could compromise the integrity of the reporting process.
-The facility's intake staff did have written PREA related information to provide to youth upon admission to the Juvenile Detention Center.
+115.316 (c) The Superintendent explained Stoddard County Regional Detention Center does not use resident interpreters or assistants for reporting sexual abuse and sexual harassment allegations as the practice could compromise the integrity of the reporting process.
+The facility's intake staff shared the written PREA related information that is provided to youth upon admission to the Juvenile Detention Center.
 At the time of the audit there were no residents listed, interviewed, or reported as needing interpreter services or the need for translated PREA related documents.
 The staff and resident interviews resulted in consistent responses that Stoddard County Regional Detention Center had not had a recent need for the use of interpreters or services for residents with a disability that hindered their ability to communicate an allegation related to sexual abuse or harassment.

 The SCRDC Policy that references 115.316 is located on page 12 of the PREA Packet.

-Based on the review of related documentation, staff interviews, and facility observations the facility meets the requirements of standard 115.316.
+The facility meets the requirements of standard 115.316.